 Science: When we get stressed out, our hair follicles leave the growth stage and skip ahead to the exogen stage where they fall out.
 Stress can actually cause your hair to fall out 10 times more than usual, says dermatologist Kurt Stenn, author of Hair: A Human History.
 A study was conducted that proved when mice were forced to listen to loud noises (therefore putting them in a state of stress), their hair follicles fell out more quickly.
 Researchers assume this is similar to what happens to humans.

 Remedy: Exercise is a great way to lower your stress levels (and up your feel-good endorphins), which in turn should get your strands on the way to recovery.
 Drinking green tea has also been proven to have healing benefits when it comes to stress-induced hair loss.
-Research conducted at the University of Maryland indicates the drink’s anti-inflammatory properties.
+Research conducted at the University of Maryland indicates the drink’s anti-inflammatory properties help relieve stress.

 Symptoms: Difficulty falling asleep or staying asleep, tossing and turning